shraubi/devOps_practice/2.Containers-VMs/1.3.Kubernetes/report.md

 kubectl logs my-pod >>> 2023/11/02 10:39:25 [notice] 1#1: start worker process 14

 deleted all and stopped the minicube
-I liked the ingo in the logs and the logic of commands in this service
+I liked the detailed info in the logs and the logic of commands in this service